-- O. Joint Obligation.
-The obligations imposed by this Easement upon Grantor shall be joint and several. - P. Successors.
-The covenants, terms, conditions, and restrictions of this Easement shall be binding upon, and inure to the benefit of, the parties hereto and their respective personal representatives, heirs, successors, and assigns and shall continue as a servitude running in perpetuity with the Property. - Q. Termination of Rights and Obligations.
-A party's rights and obligations under this Easement terminate upon transfer of the party's entire interest in the Easement or Property as permitted by and pursuant to the terms hereof, except that liability for acts or omissions occurring prior to transfer shall survive transfer. - R. Captions.
-The captions in this instrument have been inserted solely for convenience of reference and are not a part of this instrument and shall have no effect upon construction or interpretation. - S. References.
-References to statutes or rules in this Easement shall be to the text of such statute or rule on the date of execution of this Easement unless stated otherwise.
+- O. No Forfeiture.
+Nothing contained herein will result in a forfeiture or reversion of Grantor's title in any respect. - P. Joint Obligation.
+The obligations imposed by this Easement upon Grantor shall be joint and several. - Q. Successors.
+The covenants, terms, conditions, and restrictions of this Easement shall be binding upon, and inure to the benefit of, the parties hereto and their respective personal representatives, heirs, successors, and assigns and shall continue as a servitude running in perpetuity with the Property. - R. Termination of Rights and Obligations.
+A party's rights and obligations under this Easement terminate upon transfer of the party's entire interest in the Easement or Property as permitted by and pursuant to the terms hereof, except that liability for acts or omissions occurring prior to transfer shall survive transfer. - S. Captions.
+The captions in this instrument have been inserted solely for convenience of reference and are not a part of this instrument and shall have no effect upon construction or interpretation. - T. References.
+References to statutes or rules in this Easement shall be to the text of such statute or rule on the date of execution of this Easement.